I am Eileen Smith. ExBrooklynite, current Santiaguina (Santiago, Chile dweller). Here are some things you might want to know.

 I love language.

 I studied theoretical linguistics in college, and Masters’ level work in English language teaching pedagogy, taught English for about five years, in Chile and the United States.
 I don’t teach English anymore, but I still love language, and write about it often, particularly my relationship with Spanish.
-My favorite thing I’ve written about language learning to date is a piece on learning to be a good listener when the productive language skills had not yet come along, and it was republished in an Oxford University Press textbook in 2012.

 I ride a bike.